AustinGomez/pushshift-go/README.md

 ## Roadmap

-Currently only searching Submissions is implemented.
-Full implementation to come.
+Currently only searching Submissions and Comments is implemented.
+Subreddit search is broken on PushShift's side right now.
+I'll implement this once it's back online.